 - Jimdo Start: $9 a month.
 No ads, and free custom domain for the first year.
 Limited to 10 pages.

 - Jimdo Grow: $15 a month.
 Create up to 50 pages and get more storage space.

 - Jimdo Unlimited: $39 a month.
 Unlimited storage space, pages and faster support.

-Basic online store: Lacking features like product import and export via spreadsheets, you probably wouldn’t use Jimdo to build an online store if that was your site’s main purpose.
+- Basic shopping cart: Lacking features like product import and export via spreadsheets, you probably wouldn’t use Jimdo to build an online store if that was your site’s main purpose.

 Why choose Jimdo over Squarespace?
-Jimdo is ideal for small business owners, who perhaps don’t have a lot of time to dedicate to building their site.
+Jimdo is ideal for small business owners, who perhaps don’t have a lot of time to dedicate to website building.
 Its easy-to-use editor and basic SEO features make it a good, low-maintenance solution.